 - I feel I have to treat you like a child.

-- Name calling that targets you as an individual
+- Any name-calling that targets you as an individual.

 Continually expressing negative opinions and judgments about you.